fireball8931/aolccbc.com/www/handbook/indexcontent.md

 # Government Registration, Licencing, and Trademarks

 Each Academy of Learning&reg; Career College is registered and approved by the appropriate government body in the province in which it operates.
-In British Columbia, the [Private Training Institutions Branch (PTIB)](https://www.privatetraininginstitutions.gov.bc.ca/) of the Ministry of Advanced Education maintains the bylaw and regulations.
+In British Columbia, the [Private Training Institutions Branch (PTIB)](https://www.privatetraininginstitutions.gov.bc.ca/) of the Ministry of Advanced Education maintains the  regulations.
 Programs are not offered until appropriate approvals have been granted by PTIB and any governing body if required.

 Each college is independently owned and operated and is an authorized user of our trademarks.
 In order to offer programs and use our trademarks, each college must meet and maintain the _Academy of Learning&reg; Career College – Franchisor Office Standards of Operation_.